 Please note, all visas will allow you to bring eligible family members with you by sponsoring or applying for an entrant visa for them, excluding temporary work visas.

 Healthcare in Australia is one of the best in the world.
 The country has two types of healthcare options, similar to the UK.
 Medicare, which is a public healthcare service, or individual private medical insurance.
 The UK and Australia have reciprocal healthcare agreements, which lets Australians and UK citizens received a certain level of healthcare in both countries without having to pay.
 However, it is always advised to get healthcare insurance when travelling or moving to another country so you are fully covered.

 Australia has a publicly funded healthcare system called Medicare.
 Medicare is paid through income deduction and covers essential medical costs, although the system does not cover all-inclusive medical needs, and most ex-pats are not eligible.
 However, Medicare does cover British citizens to a certain extent due to the Reciprocal Healthcare Arrangements.
 Reciprocal Healthcare Agreements covers Australians and British citizens in helping to pay towards essential medical costs when visiting either country retrospectively.

 If you become a permanent resident, you will be covered by Medicare.
 Notably, Medicare does not cover the costs of prescription drugs, the dentist, hearing or visual aids, and physiotherapy.

 Individual Private Medical Insurance

-Individual private medical insurance is another option for expats, the advantages to obtaining private medical insurance outweighs the risk of not having anything to fall back on for medical cover.
+Individual private medical insurance is another option for ex-pats, the advantages of obtaining private medical insurance outweigh the risk of not having anything to fall back on for medical cover.
 Search around for a few quotes and the benefits of each IPMI and make an informed decision on which policy to take out for you and your family.
 IPMI’s will be specifically tailored to suit the needs of you and your family.